 Item 2.
-Management

-s Discussion and Analysis of Financial Condition and Results of Operations
+Management's Discussion and Analysis of Financial Condition and Results of Operations

 This Quarterly Report on Form 10-Q contains "forward-looking statements" as defined in Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act, in connection with the Private Securities Litigation Reform Act of 1995 that involve risks and uncertainties, as well as assumptions that, if they never materialize or prove incorrect, could cause our results to differ materially and adversely from those expressed or implied by such forward-looking statements Such forward-looking statements include statements about our expectations, beliefs or intentions regarding our potential product offerings, business, financial condition, results of operations, strategies or prospects.
 You can identify forward-looking statements by the fact that these statements do not relate strictly to historical or current matters.
-Rather, forward-looking statements relate to anticipated or expected events, activities, trends or results as of the date they are made and are often identified by the use of words such as "anticipate," "believe," "continue," "could," "estimate," "expect," "intend," "may," or "will," and similar expressions or variations.
-Because forward-looking statements relate to matters that have not yet occurred, these statements are inherently subject to risks and uncertainties that could cause our actual results to differ materially from any future results expressed or implied by the forward-looking statements.
-Many factors could cause our actual activities or results to differ materially from the activities and results anticipated in forward-looking statements.
-These factors include those risks disclosed under the caption "Risk Factors" included in our 2020 annual report on Form 10-K filed with the Securities and Exchange Commission, or the SEC, on March 30, 2021 and in our subsequent filings with the SEC.
-Furthermore, such forward-looking statements speak only as of the date of this report.
-We undertake no obligation to update any forward-l
+Rather, forward-looking statements relate to anticipated or expected events, activities, trends, or results as of the date they are made and are often identified by the use of words such as "anticipate," "believe," "continue," "could," "estimate," "expect," "intend," "may," or "will," and similar expressions or variations.
+Because forward-looking statements relate to matters that have not yet occurred, these statements.
+Many factors could cause our actual results to differ materially from the activities and results and results of differ materially from the activities and results and results and results differ materially from the activities and results and results and results and uncertainties and results and results to differ materially from the activities and results and results and results differ materially from the activities and results and results and uncertainties that could cause our actual results to differ materially from any future results expressed or implied by the forward-looking statements.
+Many factors could cause our actual results to differ materially from the activities and results anticipated in forward-looking st